Necroskillz/necroskillz.github.io/_posts/2011/2011-05-08-a-take-on-generic-rssresult-for-mvc.aspx.md

 ```

 Another possible refactoring is to extend your controller base class
-with methods that return your RssResult, and then just say something
+with methods that return your `RssResult`, and then just say something
-like return Rss(people); but that has been mentioned about a thousand
+like `return Rss(people);` but that has been mentioned about a thousand
 times already on various blogs, so I’m not going to repeat that.

 This class only supports simple feeds, but can serve as a baseline if
 you need to add some custom stuff as well.
 Also it should be fairly
-simple to unit test, since you can just test a bunch of Func&lt;&gt;
+simple to unit test, since you can just test a bunch of `Func<>`
 delegates a check their return value.
 I will be including this in the
 next version of
 [NecroNetToolkit](https://github.com/Necroskillz/NecroNetToolkit) which